JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_move_towards_target.md

 self.dir = (mx - x, my - y)
 ```

-The direction vector should not depend on the distance to the mouse, it has to be a [Unit vector](https://en.wikipedia.org/wiki/Unit_vector).
+The direction vector should not depend on the distance to the mouse, but it has to be a [Unit vector](https://en.wikipedia.org/wiki/Unit_vector).
-Normalize the vector be dividing by the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)
+Normalize the vector by dividing by the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)

 ```py
 length = math.hypot(*self.dir)